Things You'll Need

 Keep track of RSVPs to be certain you don't go over the allotted number of attendees as established by the location's fire code.

-Solicit prizes for guests who win at a game.
+Solicit prizes for guests who win at games.
 If the event is for charity, many local businesses may be willing to provide prizes or gift certificates in return for being listed as a sponsor.
-If the event is just for fun, choose inexpensive “theme” gifts from local gift stores.
+If the event is just for fun, choose inexpensive "theme" gifts from local gift stores.
 Purchase one or more grand prizes for the big winners of the night.